-Knowing the different ply values in corrugated cartons is an essential part of understanding packing carton quality.
-Corrugated cartons are constructed with kraft or test paper made into the cartons using flute construction.
+Knowing the different ply values in corrugated cartons is essential to understanding packing carton quality.
+Corrugated cartons are constructed with kraft or test paper made into cartons using flute construction.
 The most common corrugated cartons are 3-ply, 5-ply, and 7-ply corrugated cartons.

 All About Corrugated Paper Used in Cartons

 Corrugated cardboard is made up of three different components.
 The three components are shown below:

 For corrugated cardboard, you have a fluted material in the center, placed between two layers of paper.
 The center corrugated piece makes this a “corrugated cardboard box.”

 Like most things, the quality of the carton depends on many factors.
 One of the key factors for the quality of the carton is the type of paper used.

 The type of paper used depends on many things, and one is simply what kind and quality of paper are available locally where the cardboard is being manufactured.
 Another is if the cardboard supplier has all the necessary technological expertise.

 Two common types of paper are used in corrugated cartons, i.e., kraft and test paper; here is what each of these means:

 - Kraft Paper – Kraft paper is usually manufactured from softwood trees.
 This means that the paper is considered to be “virgin” paper.
 Kraft paper is the strongest type of paper and also the easiest type to print on.
 As a result, most corrugated cardboard suppliers will use Kraft paper on the outside side of the corrugated carton.
 In addition, most manufacturers need to print a shipping mark on the outside of the carton.